LandonTheCoder/group-guess/README.md

 Use the `gg-samesave` script and pass it a Group Guess savefile as an option.
 An example savefile is in `group_guess/example.json`.
 It shows the pattern of how a savefile works.
 As an example, running the example savefile when in the source directory would be `./gg-gamesave group_guess/example.json`.

+*When Group Guess is installed with a package, items that you might need (such as the example savefile) are stored in different locations.
+For more information about where items may be found for the .deb package, see `/usr/share/doc/group-guess/README.Debian`.*

 # Layout Explanation and Setup #

 ## Installing from source ##